Skip to main content

 4.2 Board of directors

-The board of directors are responsible for having policies and procedures in place to support best practice, effective management, service delivery, management of associated risks and meet national and local legislation and or requirements in relation to food safety issues.
+The board of directors is responsible for having policies and procedures in place to support best practice, effective management, service delivery, management of associated risks and meet national and local legislation and or requirements in relation to food safety issues.

 4.3 Care group directors, deputy care group directors, modern matrons and service managers